 The Project would generate additional vehicle trips with resulting consumption of energy resources, predominantly gasoline and diesel fuel.
-The Department of Motor Vehicles (DMV) identified 36.2 million registered vehicles in California (21), and those vehicles consume an estimated 17.2 billion gallons of fuel each year1.
+The Department of Motor Vehicles (DMV) identified 36.2 million registered vehicles in California (16), and those vehicles consume an estimated 17.2 billion gallons of fuel each year.
 Gasoline (and other vehicle fuels) are commercially provided commodities and would be available to the Project patrons and employees via commercial outlets.

-1 Fuel consumptions estimated utilizing information from EMFAC2021.
+&lt;sup>2 Fuel consumptions estimated utilizing information from EMFAC2021.

-California's on-road transportation system includes 396,616 lane miles, more than 26.6 million passenger vehicles and light trucks, and almost 9.0 million medium- and heavy-duty vehicles (21).
+California's on-road transportation system includes 396,616 lane miles, more than 26.6 million passenger vehicles and light trucks, and almost 9.0 million medium- and heavy-duty vehicles (16).
 While gasoline consumption has been declining since 2008 it is still by far the dominant fuel.
-California is the second-largest consumer of petroleum products, after Texas, and accounts for 8% of the nation's total consumption.
-The state is the largest U.S. consumer of motor gasoline and jet fuel, and 83% of the petroleum consumed in California is used in the transportation sector (22).
+California is the second-largest consumer of petroleum products, after Texas, and accounts for 10% of the nation's total consumption.
+The state is the largest U.S. consumer of motor gasoline and jet fuel, and 85% of the petroleum consumed in California is used in the transportation sector (17).

 California accounts for less than 1% of total U.S. natural gas reserves and production.
 As with crude oil, California's natural gas production has experienced a gradual decline since 1985.
-In 2021, about 33% of the natural gas delivered to consumers went to the State's industrial sector, and about 31% was delivered to the electric power sector.
+In 2019, about 37% of the natural gas delivered to consumers went to the state's industrial sector, and about 28% was delivered to the electric power sector.
 Natural gas fueled more than two-fifths of the state's utility-scale electricity generation in 2019.
-The residential sector, where three-fifths of California households use natural gas for home heating, accounted for 22% of natural gas deliveries.
-The commercial sector received 12% of the deliveries to end users and the transportation sector consumed the remaining 1% (22).
+The residential sector, where two-thirds of California households use natural gas for home heating, accounted for 22% of natural gas deliveries.
+The commercial sector received 12% of the deliveries to end users and the transportation sector consumed the remaining 1% (17).